 Their participation helps answer questions for others.

-aHUS patients included on-going ailments and side effects of aHUS and its treatment in their rearch agenda.
+aHUS patients included on-going ailments and side effects of aHUS and its treatment in their research agenda.

 Facit-fatigue is one such ailment/side effect.

-That would be the value that those participating in Alexion’s aHUS Registy and completing their PROs could add to help all aHUS patients.
+That would be the value that those participating in Alexion’s aHUS Registy.
+Completing their PROs could add up and help all aHUS patients.